ngrx/platform/projects/ngrx.io/content/guide/component-store/initialization.md

 ## Lazy initialization

-In some cases developers do not want for selectors to return any state until there's some meaningful data in the ComponentStore.
+In some cases, developers do not want selectors to return any state until there's meaningful data in the ComponentStore.
 The solution would be to initialize the state lazily by calling [`setState`](guide/component-store/write#setstate-method) and passing the full state to it.
 The same approach can be taken to reset the state.

 <div class="alert is-important">

-**Note:** Initialization has to be done prior to updating the state, otherwise an Error would be thrown.
+**Note:** Initialization has to be done before updating the state, otherwise an error would be thrown.

 </div>